-The Director, International Privacy
+The Senior Director, International Privacy

-- 1.4 The Director, International Privacy is based in Verizon's International HQ in the UK, and is responsible for all aspects of privacy compliance and processing pursuant to the GDPR and applicable laws throughout Verizon's Group Members. - 1.5 The International Privacy Team comprises of 4 privacy counsel based in Reading in the UK.
-All report to the Director, International Privacy and deal with matters of compliance outside the US.
-The International Privacy Team is further supported by a legal counsel and privacy specialist based in Dublin. - 1.6 More specifically, the Director, International Privacy's responsibilities include: - ensuring Verizon's compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies; - in cases where the Internal Audit Department identifies areas of non-compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies, instructing the Verizon Compliance team to correct and ensuring that these are corrected within a reasonable timescale and to report accordingly to the EU Privacy Steering Committee; - reviewing new products and services from a privacy perspective to ensure compliance with international privacy laws; - maintaining and updating Verizon's privacy policies and privacy-related instructions; - counselling business units on internal and external privacy principles and requirements; - ensuring Verizon's compliance with international privacy laws, regulations, principles and policies; - responding to regulatory bodies and industry organisations regarding opinions, proposals and drafts of proposed changes to international privacy legislation and policy;
+- 6.7 The Senior Director, International Privacy is based in Verizon's International HQ in the UK, and is responsible for all aspects of privacy compliance and processing pursuant to the GDPR and applicable laws throughout Verizon's Group Members. - 6.8 The International Privacy Team comprises of 3 privacy professionals based in Reading in the UK, two of which are legal counsel.
+All report to the Senior Director, International Privacy, who is also located in the UK, and deal with matters of compliance outside the US.
+The International Privacy Team is further supported by a legal counsel and privacy specialist based in Dublin. - 6.9 More specifically, the Senior Director, International Privacy's responsibilities include: - ensuring Verizon's compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies; - in cases where the Internal Audit Department identifies areas of non-compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies, instructing the Verizon Compliance team to correct and ensuring that these are corrected within a reasonable timescale and to report accordingly to the EU Privacy Steering Committee; - reviewing new products and services from a privacy perspective to ensure compliance with international privacy laws; - maintaining and updating Verizon's privacy policies and privacy-related instructions; - counselling business units on internal and external privacy principles and requirements; - ensuring Verizon's compliance with international privacy laws, regulations, principles and policies;

-- working with Verizon Security on security issues which relate to customer or employee privacy; - providing face-to-face and online privacy training where employees (in teams such as Human Resources, Sales, Customer Services and Billing) are required to have a heightened awareness of international privacy issues; - providing privacy training and updates to employees on existing and new privacy law and policies, including the EU and UK Binding Corporate Rules Controller and Processor Policies; - assisting the commercial legal team in contract negotiations and ensuring that Verizon's contracts reflect the requirements of international privacy law; and - ensuring compliance with all in-country elements of international privacy law including, where necessary, ensuring that data protection registrations and notifications are complete and permits for the international transfer of personal data are obtained. - 1.7 The Director, International Privacy reports directly to the CPO and, in her role as Data Protection Officer, to the Executive Vice President & Chief Legal Officer.
-The Director, International Privacy therefore enjoys the highest management support in exercising her functions.
+- responding to regulatory bodies and industry organisations regarding opinions, proposals and drafts of proposed changes to international privacy legislation and policy; - working with Verizon Security on security issues which relate to customer or employee privacy; - providing face-to-face and online privacy training where employees (in teams such as Human Resources, Sales, Customer Services and Billing) are required to have a heightened awareness of international privacy issues: - providing privacy training and updates to employees on existing and new privacy law and policies, including the EU and UK Binding Corporate Rules Controller and Processor Policies; - assisting the commercial legal team in contract negotiations and ensuring that Verizon's contracts reflect the requirements of international privacy law; and - ensuring compliance with all in-country elements of international privacy law including, where necessary, ensuring that data protection registrations and notifications are complete and permits for the international transfer of personal data are obtained. - 6.10 The Senior Director, International Privacy reports directly to the CPO and, in her role as Data Protection Officer, to the Executive Vice President & Chief Legal Officer.
+In addition, the Senior Director, International Privacy can inform the highest management level if any questions or problems arise and therefore enjoys the highest management support in exercising her functions.